osagarra/certificate_gen/README.md

 ## Examples

-There are figures added for your convenience as example. (to run the example: just type
+There are figures added for your convenience as example.
+To run the example, just type at the shell:

 ```
 $> ./python certificate_gen.py'